A Tenth Revolution Group Company

 Tell me about the latest features of X.

-It’s likely you’ll be quizzed on a specific product that you’ll be using in your role, so be sure to revise all its latest features, updates, and capabilities of the ones relevant to you.
+It’s likely you’ll be quizzed on a specific product that you’ll be using in your role, so be sure to revise all the latest features, updates, and capabilities of the ones relevant to you.

 You’ll likely already use these products regularly day-to-day, so may think that this is a breeze of a question.
 But it’s always worth recapping and doing a little extra homework—you don’t want brain freeze in a job interview, and this can even happen with information you’d think was on the tip of your tongue.